20 top-rated backpacks you'll carry around for years | CNN Underscored

 Matein Travel Laptop Backpack ($25.99; amazon.com)

-A neutral-colored backpack like this one means it can go along way more outfit options than your typical black or navy picks.
-This bag is particularly great for tech savvy business workers and students alike since it features a USB charging port along with an anti-theft pocket to store valuables.
+A neutral-colored backpack like this one means it can go with way more outfit options than your typical black or navy picks.
+This bag is particularly great for tech-savvy business workers and students alike since it features a USB charging port along with an anti-theft pocket to store valuables.

 ___________________________________________________________________________